 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Describe the presence and progression of a disease in an animal population.
+On successful completion of this course students should be able to: 1 Describe the presence and progression of a disease in an animal population.
 2 Understand the principles of disease surveillance and outbreak investigations.
 3 Describe the principles of diagnosis and management of diseases in animal populations.
 4 Outline the principles of biosecurity and apply disease control measures.
 5 Explain the relationship between animal health, food hygiene and human food safety.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: